 h. submitting authorized expense claims plus required original receipts for approved expenses incurred on behalf of the Society in a timely manner;

 B-2 PROCEDURE: Board of Directors - Positional Job Descriptions

-The Directors' Duties and Conflicts are as described in By-Law 8.
-Job descriptions for Directors can be found in Appendix 1 of SSBC Policies and Procedures Manual for Organizational Management.
+The Directors' Duties and Conflicts are as described in By-Law 8 and 9.